VeroMoreno/notes-node-express/readme.md

 ### Dev Dependencies
 * Nodemon (Automatic update)
 * Standard (Eslint)
+* Jest (Testing)
+  --verbose
+  --silent: what you get from console.log will not be returned by the console --detectOpenHandles - There is something that we are not closing Package JSON:  "test:watch": "npm run test -- --watch" guion guion empty is refer to test: --verbose--silent
+* Supertest (Endpoint testing with jest)

 ### Dependencies
 * Cors (Any origin works in our API)